 Seasonal influenza occurs worldwide.
 The flu season usually runs from November to April in the northern hemisphere, between April and October in the southern hemisphere and year round in the tropics.
 Influenza (flu) is caused by a virus spread from person to person when they cough or sneeze or by touching objects and surfaces that have been contaminated with the virus.
 Get the flu shot.

 Typhoid is a bacterial infection spread by contaminated food or water.
-Travellers to countries in South Asia should speak to a health care provider about getting vaccinated.
+Travellers going to countries in South Asia should speak to a health care professional about getting vaccinated.

 Food and Water-borne Diseases